THE HEARTLAND OF AGTECH

 The College of ACES is a multi-disciplinary institution that works to find innovative solutions to the world’s most critical challenges in order to ensure sustainable food and energy, a thriving environment and healthy families and communities.

-They have been recognized as the #2 Precision Agriculture community college in the country and awarded three National Science Foundation grants for their innovative programming.
+They have been recognized as the #2 Precision Agriculture community college in the country and awarded four National Science Foundation grants for their innovative programming.

-CME Innovation Center: Opened in , this Chicago-based company develops new trading technology with computing and data science students.
+CME Innovation Center: This Chicago-based company develops new trading technology with computing and data science students.

 Cargill Innovation Lab: Announced in August 2019 the opening of the Cargill Innovation Lab at Research Park, where students and staff will work directly with Cargill business leaders, operations teams and customers to help move digital ideas – in weeks, not months – to test mode.